 After your food has settled, bring the kids on some of the classic carnival rides, including a kiddie ferris wheel, Schnepf Roller Coaster, and a vintage carousel.
-For an additional $5, take the Schnepf Train Ride around the park.
-Bring the teens after dark when the train ride ($8-$10) becomes spooky.
+You can also take the Schnepf Train Ride around the park.
+Bring the teens after dark when the train ride becomes spooky.

 New this year, The Wreckoning, a haunted bus, will be onsite for those looking for a scary good time.
 A twisting path leads participants through haunted scenes.
-Haunted bus tickets are sold separately and cost $3 per person.
+Haunted bus tickets are sold separately.

-Farm admission costs $23.95 per person and includes all attractions except for train rides and the haunted bus.
-If you really enjoy yourselves, grab a season pass for $78.95 and come as many times as you like.
+Farm admission costs $25.50 per person and includes all attractions except for train rides and the haunted bus.
+If you really enjoy yourselves, grab a season pass for $82.50 and come as many times as you like.
 Children 2 and under are free and admission is only $15 military, police, and fire fighters.
 The farm is open Thursday – Sunday, October 5th – 29th.